Bunge buys control of Brazilian soy processor CJ Selecta

 Bunge did not disclose the value of the transaction, which helps it strengthen its position as a large soy processor in the world's largest producer and supplier of the oilseed.

-Korean media pegged the value of the deal at 480 billion won ($357 million) for a 66% stake.
+The value of the deal was 480 billion won ($357 million) for a 66% stake, CJ Cheiljedang told the South Korean securities regulator.

 CJ Selecta, headquartered in Brazil's Minas Gerais state, owns a plant in the town of Araguari and produces soy protein concentrate used as livestock feed in fish, pig, poultry, equine and cattle farms.